foxeyes/core-element/README.md

       // `state` object describes all you need to manage component's state:
-      // attribute values, properties, elements contents and user action handlers. this.state = {
+      // attribute values, properties, elements contents and user action handlers.
+      // You can use any custom structure you like this.state = {
         timestamp: Date.now(),
         heading: '<h1>Some Heading</h1>',